tholonia/iching_cli/book/v2/markdown/hexagram_25.md

 **Negotiation**: The hexagram represents the negotiation between creative force (Heaven) and awakening energy (Thunder).
 This creates immediate, authentic expression. **Limitation**: Structure is provided by heaven above, indicating that spontaneity serves higher purpose.
 Thunder below suggests that action arises naturally. **Contribution**: This pattern contributes to evolution by showing how unfiltered response can be wise.
 It demonstrates how consciousness can act purely.

 #### ***Tholon 7 of 32: "Natural Progress"***
-#### The *dynamic* path is creates "Pushing Upward" (46 <sub>*6*</sub>) and "Innocence" (25 <sub>*57*</sub>).
+#### This hexagram is within the *dynamic* path of "Natural Progress" formed by "Pushing Upward" (46䷭<sub>*6*</sub>) and "Innocence" (25䷘<sub>*57*</sub>).
 This pair-path represents the balance between effortful progress and natural authenticity.
 Ascending through diligent effort and perseverance, while descending embodies a return to simplicity and purity.
 Together, they illustrate the dynamic interplay between striving for growth and maintaining a state of uncorrupted being.